 Tip #5: Make the face the brightest thing

-This doesn’t apply to every situation, but for the most part, you should try and make sure your child’s face is the brightest thing in your photo.
+The next of our tips for child photography doesn’t apply to every situation, but for the most part, you should try and make sure your child’s face is the brightest thing in your photo.

 This can be as simple as moving yourself until your angle puts a dark wall behind the child, rather than the bright sky.